 Later, both men marry and have kids – because that’s what cowboys do.
 But over the course of many years and frequent separations, this relationship becomes the most important thing in their lives.
 In hauntingly more-ish prose, Proulx tells the difficult and dangerous affair between two cowboys that survives everything but the world’s violent intolerance.

-The Nowhere by Chris Gill is coming out soon.
+The Nowhere by Chris Gill is coming out 4th June 2019.
 Sign up to the mailing list below.